-Purpose of the study: The quasi-Monte Carlo method is an important tool for modelling and analysing various complex problems in engineering, physical sciences, finance and business.
+Purpose of the study: The quasi-Monte Carlo method is an essential tool for modeling and analyzing various complex problems in engineering, physical sciences, finance, and business.
 The crucial element of the method is a sequence of deterministic quasi-random values, which is often obtained by using the Sobol’ quasi-random generator.
 The purpose of this study is to consider the time complexity of generating the Sobol’ sequence.

 Methodology: Algorithms for determining the Sobol' sequence have been studied.
 The algorithms have been implemented in the Python programming language.

 Main Findings: It is established that this sequence can be generated in the linear time provided that generated numbers are based on 32-bit or 64-bit integers.
 The main result of the paper is the algorithm, which enables this time-bound.

 Applications of this study: The study can be applied in engineering, physical sciences, finance, and business.